DarkoZlatarek/online_dog_show/README.md

 * My wife - for the ability to calm me down when struggling with the code.

+* "I think therefore I blog" & "Hello Django" - Provided the initial steps for setting up & deploying the site.
+Credits have been added as comments where code was used.

 * [CluelessBiker](https://github.com/CluelessBiker/project4-print-statements#deployment) - for readme template and code to make email field required in the sign up form

 * [Stackoverflow](https://stackoverflow.com/questions/50436658/how-to-auto-generate-slug-from-my-album-model-in-django-2-0-4) - for code to auto populate slug field